BackFront/backfront-package/README.md

   <h1 align="center">Backfront Package Toolkit</h1>

-  <p align="center">A package containing a toolkit to help on agile development of projects in general</p>
+  <p align="center">A package containing a toolkit to help on agile development of projects on general</p>
 </p>

 <br>